 Any individual who works in a water treatment or production for potable systems must take, and pass the Water Operator’s Exam.
 This test is coordinated through the Safe Drinking Water Program.
 This test is required to make sure those working on public, and privately-owned water systems have the minimum qualifications necessary to operate a clean water system free of disease and chemical pollution.

 Any person that works in a wastewater treatment facility must pass the Wastewater Operators Exam.
 This exam ensures employees at public and private sewage treatment plants know how to properly operate plan equipment.
 One of the main focus points of this exam is to ensure employees can identify problems and fix them quickly.
 This helps reduce the amount of pollution that may affect the environment when systems break.
 This certification is critical to ensuring discharges from wastewater treatment plants meet federal and local permit requirements.

 The Guam Lead Ban Act is implemented and enforced to minimize the public’s exposure to lead contamination attributed to plumbing materials, fittings and fixtures.
 This Act prohibits the use of lead in plumbing fixtures and is enforced by the Safe Drinking Water Program.

 Public Water Supply Systems

 Public Water Supply Systems (PWSS) on Guam are regulated by the Safe Drinking Water Program through an Operating Permit.
 These permits are issued by the Program.
-There are currently eleven (11) permited Public Water Supply Systems on Guam.
-Three of these systems are operated by the Guam Waterworks Authority, two by the Department of Defense (Air Force and Navy systems), two by Ultimate Beach, Inc., and one each by Foremost Foods, Cocos Island Resort, and Earth Tech, Inc. For more information about these Water Supply Systems contact Angel Marquez.
+There are currently eleven (11) permitted Public Water Supply Systems on Guam.
+Three of these systems are operated by the Guam Waterworks Authority, two by the Department of Defense (Air Force and Navy systems), two by Ultimate Beach, Inc., and one each by Foremost Foods, Cocos Island Resort, and Earth Tech, Inc.